getodk/docs/docs/central-api-accounts-and-users.rst

 Accounts and Users
 =======================================================================================================================

+.. raw:: html
-Today, there are two types of accounts: ``Users``\ , which are the administrative accounts held by staff members managing the data collection process, and ``App Users``\ , which are restricted access keys granted per Form within a Project to data collection clients in the field.
-Although both of these entities are backed by ``Actor``\ s as we explain in the `Authentication section </central-api-authentication>`__ above, there is not yet any way to directly create or manipulate an Actor.
-Today, you can only create, manage, and delete Users and App Users.

-Actors (and thus Users) may be granted rights via Roles.
-The ``/roles``\  Roles API is open for all to access, which describes all defined roles on the server.
-Getting information for an individual role from that same API will reveal which verbs are associated with each role: some role might allow only ``submission.create``\  and ``submission.update``\ , for example.

-Right now, there are four predefined system roles: Administrator (``admin``\ ), Project Manager (``manager``\ ), Data Collector (``formfill``\ ), and App User (``app-user``\ ).
-Administrators are allowed to perform any action upon the server, while Project Managers are allowed to perform any action upon the projects they are assigned to manage.

-Data Collectors can see all Forms in a Project and submit to them, but cannot see Submissions and cannot edit Form settings.
+  <p>Today, there are two types of accounts: <code>Users</code>, which are the administrative accounts held by staff members managing the data collection process, and <code>App Users</code>, which are restricted access keys granted per Form within a Project to data collection clients in the field.
+Although both of these entities are backed by <code>Actor</code>s as we explain in the <a href="/central-api-authentication">Authentication section</a> above, there is not yet any way to directly create or manipulate an Actor.
+Today, you can only create, manage, and delete Users and App Users.</p><p>Actors (and thus Users) may be granted rights via Roles.
+The <code>/roles</code> Roles API is open for all to access, which describes all defined roles on the server.
+Getting information for an individual role from that same API will reveal which verbs are associated with each role: some role might allow only <code>submission.create</code> and <code>submission.update</code>, for example.</p><p>Right now, there are four predefined system roles: Administrator (<code>admin</code>), Project Manager (<code>manager</code>), Data Collector (<code>formfill</code>), and App User (<code>app-user</code>).
+Administrators are allowed to perform any action upon the server, while Project Managers are allowed to perform any action upon the projects they are assigned to manage.</p><p>Data Collectors can see all Forms in a Project and submit to them, but cannot see Submissions and cannot edit Form settings.
 Similarly, App Users are granted minimal rights: they can read Form data and create new Submissions on those Forms.
-While Data Collectors can perform these actions directly on the Central administration website by logging in, App Users can only do these things through Collect or a similar data collection client device.

-The Roles API alone does not, however, tell you which Actors have been assigned with Roles upon which system objects.
+While Data Collectors can perform these actions directly on the Central administration website by logging in, App Users can only do these things through Collect or a similar data collection client device.</p><p>The Roles API alone does not, however, tell you which Actors have been assigned with Roles upon which system objects.
 For that, you will need to consult the various Assignments resources.
-There are two, one under the API root (``/v1/assignments``\ ), which manages assignments to the entire system, and another nested under each Project (``/v1/projects/…/assignments``\ ) which manage assignments to that Project.
+There are two, one under the API root (<code>/v1/assignments</code>), which manages assignments to the entire system, and another nested under each Project (<code>/v1/projects/…/assignments</code>) which manage assignments to that Project.</p>

 Users
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html

-Presently, it is possible to create and list ``User``\ s in the system, as well as to perform password reset operations.
-In future versions of this API it will be possible to manage existing user information and delete accounts as well.
+  <p>Presently, it is possible to create and list <code>User</code>s in the system, as well as to perform password reset operations.
+In future versions of this API it will be possible to manage existing user information and delete accounts as well.</p>

 Listing all Users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/users**

+.. raw:: html
-Currently, there are no paging or filtering options, so listing ``User``\ s will get you every User in the system, every time.

-Optionally, a ``q``\  querystring parameter may be provided to filter the returned users by any given string.
-The search is performed via a `trigram similarity index <https://www.postgresql.org/docs/14/pgtrgm.html>`__ over both the Email and Display Name fields, and results are ordered by match score, best matches first.
+  <p>Currently, there are no paging or filtering options, so listing <code>User</code>s will get you every User in the system, every time.</p><p>Optionally, a <code>q</code> querystring parameter may be provided to filter the returned users by any given string.
+The search is performed via a <a href="https://www.postgresql.org/docs/14/pgtrgm.html">trigram similarity index</a> over both the Email and Display Name fields, and results are ordered by match score, best matches first.
 Note that short search terms (less than 4 or 5 characters) may not return any results.
-Try a longer search if nothing is appearing.

-If a ``q``\  parameter is given, and it exactly matches an email address that exists in the system, that user's details will always be returned, even for actors who cannot ``user.list``\ .
+Try a longer search if nothing is appearing.</p><p>If a <code>q</code> parameter is given, and it exactly matches an email address that exists in the system, that user's details will always be returned, even for actors who cannot <code>user.list</code>.
 The request must still authenticate as a valid Actor.
-This allows non-Administrators to choose a user for an action (eg grant rights) without allowing full search.

-Actors who cannot ``user.list``\  will always receive ``[]``\  with a ``200 OK``\  response.
+This allows non-Administrators to choose a user for an action (eg grant rights) without allowing full search.</p><p>Actors who cannot <code>user.list</code> will always receive <code>[]</code> with a <code>200 OK</code> response.</p>

 .. dropdown:: Request